jselmani/Cyclops/README.md

   * Data structuring uses JSON/BSON notation, making it a simpler alternative to MySQL or SQLite
   * Querying in MongoDB uses simpler syntax with less restrictions, making it more error-free than the alternatives.

-  The beauty of the backend is that the front-end will utilize it when required using Unity's Process object.
+  The beauty of the back-end is that the front-end will utilize it when required using Unity's Process object.
 By doing so, the C++ application executable will run when called upon by Unity, and the MongoDB database can be opened and operating when the Unity application is opened.

 ## Use Cases